mlistberger/HamRadio/README.md

 # HamRadio

+This script will take an input file of YouTube URLs and create an OPML file ready for importing into a newsreader.

 To use from a Windows PC (change based on your variables):

 1) Place the script below into C:\Test\ and name it PS_OPML.ps1 along with input.txt that contains your YouTube URLs.